State management with Datascript

 To handle the initial routing when the app boots we can find the location in the

-function and transact it when we trigger the initial render:
+main function and transact it when we trigger the initial render:

 ;; Trigger the initial render